mrgaurav81/Tele-bots-/README.md

 python affiliate_bot/bot.py
 ```

-Send a photo of a product to the bot and it will reply with the first object
+After starting the bot you can either send a photo of a product or type the
-caption detected by DeepAI and a corresponding Amazon search link that includes
+product name.
+The bot will reply with an Amazon search link that includes your
-your affiliate tag.
+affiliate tag.
+If you send an image the caption detected by DeepAI will be used
+to build the search query.